 In June 1788, more than two years after the trial, final judgements arrived from Mexico City.
 Temejasaquichi and Ajiyivi were released, warned not to cause any further trouble for the Spanish, and placed under close watch.
 Nicolás José was exiled to the presidio at San Francisco de Asis (present-day Mission Dolores in San Francisco) for six years, forced far from home and family, and sentenced to six years on half rations without pay and shackled at one foot.
 Afterwards, to keep him from possibly stirring up any further trouble around the Mission San Gabriel, he was assigned to a mission near Monterey for the remainder of his life.
 Toypurina, for her part, was exiled to the Mission San Carlos Borromeo in Carmel, also far from home and family and then the mission most distant in California from the Mission San Gabriel.
 There, about a year later, she married a soldier, Mañuel Montero from Puebla de los Angeles, near Mexico City.
 Some speculate that she married him to escape the harshness of mission life.
 In any case, they lived in Monterey where Montero was assigned to the presidio.
 Toypurina bore four children by Montero.
 She died on May 22, 1799, at the age of 39, at the Mission San Juan Bautista near Carmel and was buried there.

 A commonly referenced, oft-quoted account and considered one of the most influential writings about Toypurina was the article "Toypurina the Witch and the Indian Uprising at San Gabriel" (1958), by Thomas Workman Temple II.
 Although colorful, the account contains a number of descriptions and statements that simply have no historical basis.
 We recommend the book "Toypurina: the Joan of Arc of California" (2013), by Ernest P. Salas Teutimes, Christina Swindall-Martinez, Andrew Salas, and E. Gary Stickel.
-The book is currently unavailable, however, we've been in contact with the writers and hope to provide a future link for obtaining a copy.
+To obtain a copy of the book, contact us about your interest so that we might forward this to the book's writers.
 Read a review here.